jbrimed/m6a-nurd-aml-resistance/README.md

 ## Summary

 Loss of the m⁶A methyltransferase adaptor **RBM15** and NuRD complex interactor **ZMYND8** induces resistance to BCL2 inhibitors (venetoclax and AZD4320) in AML through alterations in apoptotic balance and promotion of monocytic differentiation.
 In patient data, reduced activity of the m⁶A and NuRD complexes correlates with more differentiated disease states and reduced sensitivity to BCL2-family inhibitors.
-These findings integrate epigenetic and transcriptomic features to reveal novel mediators of drug resistance.

 ---